U.S. flag

 However, if you or a family member are experiencing a serious illness, and you’ve either used up all other forms of leave, or you simply want to save paid leave for future use, then you have the right to invoke the Family and Medical Leave Act (FMLA) of 1993.

-• You invoke your entitlement to FMLA, your supervisor must approve leave without pay (LOWP) for you (or substituted leave) and you are guaranteed the time off.
+• When you invoke your entitlement to FMLA, and meet the requirements, your supervisor must approve leave without pay (LWOP) for you (or substituted leave) and you are guaranteed the time off.
 Also, when you come back to work, the FMLA guarantees that your job – or a job that’s equivalent in every significant respect – is waiting for you.

 Every operating unit in an agency has to notify their employees every year of what they are entitled to under FMLA.